What President Is On A 50 Dollar Bill

 1. Explore Grant's Military Strategies

 Consider visiting Civil War battlefields and historical sites associated with Grant's campaigns.
-Experiencing these locations firsthand can provide a tangible connection to the events and challenges he faced.
+Which means experiencing these locations firsthand can provide a tangible connection to the events and challenges he faced.
 Museums and visitor centers often offer exhibits and educational programs that further illuminate his military achievements and their historical context.

 2. Study the Reconstruction Era